Elegies (film): Reception

 Elegies critical reception was positive.
-As of January 2024, the film held a rating of 8.0/10 on the Chinese media review platform Douban.
+As of January 2024, the film held a rating of over 8.0/10 on the Chinese media review platform Douban.

 Edmund Lee of the South China Morning Post gave Elegies 3.5/5 stars, calling it "an opaque and borderline esoteric introduction" to Hong Kong poetry, where the "personal and highly technical" interviews with Huang Canran and Liu Wai-tong provided insights into their struggles and reflections on the changes in the city, all of which he attributed to Ann Hui's "professional pedigree and charisma", enabling the artistic passion project to secure a commercial release.
 Lee also ranked the film 13th out of the 37 Hong Kong films theatrically released in 2023.
 Wendy Ide at Screen International praised the film as "a niche proposition" crafted with "a great deal of love", offering an intimate and well-crafted exploration of Hong Kong's contemporary poetry scene, although she noted the "little acknowledgment of the realities of artistic freedom in contemporary Hong Kong", particularly regarding the intriguing choice of interviewees, Huang and Liu, who are neither residing in the city, a detail she found "tactfully" omitted from this "warm, but slightly meandering saunter" through the lives of Hong Kong poets.